una-honest-data-and-ai-consulting/Small_data_visual_search_app/README.md

-# Workshop: Human-like visual search application with small data (PoC) for PyData Fest Amsterdam 2020
+# Workshop: Human-like visual search application with small data (PoC) for PyDataFest Amsterdam 2020
 A workshop on how to prototype and deploy a visual search DL model based on Siamese Mask R-CNN

-DISCLAIMER: it's a prototype.
-The code base is not optimized for production.
+DISCLAIMER: it's a prototype, thus the code base is not optimized for production.
+Anyone with a unix machine (Mac or any Linux Disto) could download the repo and run it.

 Audience level: Beginner - Intermediate